No Exit (1995 film)

 No Exit is a 1995 Canadian action film directed by Damian Lee, starring Jeff Wincott, Sven-Ole Thorsen, Richard Fitzpatrick, Joseph Di Mambro and Guylaine St-Onge.
-Wincott stars as an anti-violence academic who ends up killing a man responsible for the loss of his unborn child, and is abducted by a millionaire to star in his illegal, fight-to-the-death TV program.
-In the U.S., the film was re-titled Fatal Combat.
+Wincott stars as an anti-violence academic who ends up killing a man responsible for the loss of his unborn child and is abducted by a millionaire to star in his illegal, fight-to-the-death TV program.
+In the United States, the film was re-titled Fatal Combat.

 Plot

 Professor John Stoneman is a militant university professor who teaches his students a philosophy of non-violence, characterized by the refusal to retaliate.
 However, when he and his pregnant wife Carmel are attacked by thugs in a parking lot, John has no choice but to respond with force.
 He kills the aggressor, although Carmel loses their baby.
 The media exposure he receives for his actions grabs the attention of Houston Armstrong, a cynical media mogul who stands for values opposite to Stoneman's, and finances an unsanctioned, gladiatorial program meant to serve as an outlet for man's innately violent tendencies.
 Armstrong broadcasts his show, called No Exit, via closed-circuit television to high rollers who rent his proprietary signal de-scrambler for $1 million, and guarantees a deadly outcome for the loser.

 Armstrong has Stoneman and one of his students, Jason Samuels, abducted on their way to visiting the former's wife at the hospital.
 Both men are taken to a facility located above the Arctic Circle, and fitted inside a former mine bought from a Canadian crown corporation.
 The contestants' living quarters are located in there, as well as some of the fighting area, which extends to the surrounding frozen outdoors, where the television crew can follow the contestants thanks to a fleet of hovercraft.
 Under the watchful eye of Armstrong's right-hand man Tayback, Stoneman meets the other contestants, including the sympathetic Aaron "Doc" Smithers, a former football player who has been assigned to the complex's infirmary.
 But the most feared of all is Darcona, an escaped cop killer and No Exits top star, who has won the last three tournaments and survived for more than a year thanks to his savage behavior.